More Hot Water for Letitia James - April 17th, Hour 3

 And they're doing that after the first round of evidence falls apart.

-Uh once they found out that the evidence against Mike Flynn wasn't true, there was no basis to pursue Mike Flynn.
+Once they found out that the evidence against Mike Flynn wasn't true, there was no basis to pursue Mike Flynn.

 Once they had captured Carter Page and George Papadopoulos on intercept saying we would never do those things.

-We're Patriots.
+We're patriots.

 We wouldn't sell out our country to Russia.

-When they couldn't get the original allegations through, they just pivoted to try to create new crimes to investigate, create process crimes.
+When they couldn't get the original allegations through, they just pivoted to try to create new crimes to investigate, to create process crimes.

-This was never about following the law or enforcing the law, having real evidence uh that would back a criminal conspiracy.
+This was never about following the law or enforcing the law, having real evidence that would back a criminal conspiracy.

-Remember, John Durham has concluded there was no evidence to justify the opening of Crossfire Hurricane.
+Remember, John Durham has concluded there was no evidence to justify the opening of CrossFire Hurricane.

-But every time uh uh any notion of an allegation fell apart, they just simply created a new allegation until finally it stopped because Jim Jordan and Mark Meadows and Chuck Grassley and Ron Johnson and Sean Hannity and John Solomon and Sarah Carta got the facts out, and at some point the game was up.
+But every time any notion of an allegation fell apart, they just simply created a new allegation until finally it stopped because Jim Jordan and Mark Meadows and Chuck Grassley and Ron Johnson and Sean Hennedy and John Solomon and Sarah Carter got the facts out.

 But these documents show it was a get Trump operation and evidence did not matter.